hzq-zxcbdx/mpu6050DMP-ros-python/README.md

 # mpu6050DMP-ros-python on raspberry
-This project sends datas from mpu6050 as rostopic.
+This project allows the Raspberry Pi to deliver mpu6050 messages to ros as rostopic

 The platform of this project is raspberry4B with ubuntu18.04